duleorlovic/ansible_tips/cloudflared_tunnel_tf/README.md

 cloudflare_email          = "email@..."
 cloudflare_token          = "asd..."

-# this is also used for dns, so use only alphanumeric and hyphens: my-app.trk.in.rs and ssh-my-app.trk.in.rs
+# this is also used for dns and tunnel ingress hostname so use only alphanumeric
+# and hyphens, for my-app it will be my-app.trk.in.rs and ssh-my-app.trk.in.rs
 lxd_container_name        = "my-app"
 ```